Lupus590/ArmA-3-Mod-Template/README.md

 ## Getting Started

-1. Click on `Use this template` (green button top right)
+1. Click on `Use this template` (green button top right).
-2. Run any of the `setup` scripts, you may need to install powershell
+2. Run any of the `setup` scripts, you may need to install powershell.
+3. Once setup has successfully ran you can delete the `setup`, `convertToLFS`, and `enableWorkflows` script files as you will nolonger need them.
-3. Choose a license for your project (see `LICENSE.md`).
+4. Choose a license for your project (see `LICENSE.md`).
-4. Update `.hemtt/presets/main.html` with your modlist.
+5. Update `.hemtt/presets/main.html` with your modlist.
-5. Edit `.hemtt/project.toml` with your project details.
+6. Edit `.hemtt/project.toml` with your project details.
-6. Review and adjust the documentation in `meta/doc/*` to fit your workflow.
+7. Review and adjust the documentation in `meta/doc/*` to fit your workflow.
-7. Update this README to reflect your project.
+8. Update this README to reflect your project.

 ## Requirements